 Non-native and invasive plant species can alter the structure and composition of desert riparian habitat, alter the stream hydrology and soil moisture, and alter the fire regime.
 Non-native plant species can severely affect riparian habitat over a wide range in both rivers, increasing the challenges of restoring these habitats.
+Many noxious weeds have been identified on both the Virgin and Muddy River reserves as well as documented in the watersheds.
+The DCP currently conducts weed surveys and treatments on the Muddy River and Virgin River Reserves.

 Tamarisk (or saltcedar) is the primary invasive plant species in riparian habitat in the Mojave Desert, and is designated as a Category C noxious weed by the Nevada Department of Agriculture.
 The species has spread rapidly along riparian corridors, displacing native species and forming dense monocultures.
-Tamarisk uses excessive water, adds salinity to the soil, and provides limited habitat for native species, although several riparian birds can and do use it for nesting.
-Another non-native species that ecologically impacts riparian habitat is fan palm (Washingtonia californica).
-Fan palm displaces native species, uses excessive water, and establishes a new fire regime, one that is more frequent and intense.
+Tamarisk can increase wildfire severity and adds salinity to the soil, and provides limited habitat for native species, although several riparian birds can and do use it for nesting.
+Another non-native species that ecologically impacts riparian habitat is fan palm (Washingtonia)

+californica).
+Fan palm displaces native species, reduces refugia, and establishes a new fire regime that is more frequent and intense.